Redmine and OpenProject

 Just wanted to talk a little about these two in comparison.

-RE: Redmine and OpenProject - Added by Ivan Cenov 7 months ago
+RE: Redmine and OpenProject - Added by Ivan Cenov over 4 years ago

 OpenProject is commercial, runs on Linux only (this maybe is not a problem), uses only PostgreSQL; they abandoned MySQL.